 The career monitoring group of Aarresaari coordinates the implementation of career monitoring surveys on a national level.
 The universities jointly decide on the questionnaire content, the time of data collection and the method of implementation.
 This ensures that the materials collected by different universities are intercomparable and that they can be compiled on a national level.
 However, each university is ultimately responsible for its own query and for submitting it to their own alumni.

 The survey is implemented in cooperation with the statistics research service of the University of Tampere, TUPA, whose tasks include the coordination of data collection and the storage of printed forms, as well as with CSC, whose ARVO query tool is used in the implementation of the electronic form.

 What is asked from graduates?

-The nationwide master’s degree career monitoring query, which is implemented jointly by the universities, collects information on the quality and relevance of the working life integration of people with academic degrees, on the development of their career and on their satisfaction with their completed degree.
-The query provides up-to-date information for quality assurance and control work at universities, and for research use.
+The nationwide master’s degree career monitoring survey, which is implemented jointly by the universities, collects information on the quality and relevance of the working life integration of people with academic degrees, on the development of their career and on their satisfaction with their completed degree.
+The survey provides up-to-date information for quality assurance and control work at universities, and for research use.

 Learn about the contents of master’s degree career monitoring in autumn 2021 (pdf)